Winipedia/pyrig/docs/configs/builders_init.md

 ### Automatic Generation

-When initialized via `uv run myapp mkroot`, the file is created with:
+When initialized via `uv run pyrig mkroot`, the file is created with:

 1. **Docstring copy**: Only the docstring from `pyrig.dev.builders.__init__.py` is copied
 2. **Package structure**: The `dev/artifacts/builders/` directory is created